 Jim Croce's Legacy of Songs

-Celebrating Jim Croce‘s brief life and career as a singer-songwriter with these 6 live songs: You Don’t Mess Around With Jim, Operator (That’s Not The Way It Feels), One Less Set of Footsteps, I Got A Name, Bad, Bad Leroy Brown, and Workin’ At The Car Wash Blues.
+Celebrating Jim Croce‘s brief life and career as a singer-songwriter – You Don’t Mess Around With Jim, Operator (That’s Not The Way It Feels), One Less Set of Footsteps, I Got A Name, Bad, Bad Leroy Brown, and Workin’ At The Car Wash Blues, are just a few of his timeless folk rock classics.

 Jim Croce’s premature death from a plane crash in September 1973 at the very young age of 30 was a loss not just for his widow Ingrid and two-year-old son Adrian (A. J. Croce), but for baby boomers and other fans of his beautiful, heartfelt music.
 Thankful he left a legacy of great songs for his many old and new fans to enjoy in the years since his death.

-Born and raised in Pennsylvania in January 1943, Croce graduated from Villanova University in 1965 with a bachelor’s degree.
+Born on January 10, 1943, Croce was raised in Pennsylvania and graduated from Villanova University in 1965 with a bachelor’s degree.
 While attending Villanova University, he was a DJ at a local radio station and member of different singing groups and bands, both on and off campus.
 He also met his future wife, 16-year-old Jewish high school student and singer-songwriter Ingrid Jacobson, in 1963.

-In 1972 Jim Croce signed a contract with ABC Records and got an advance to record three albums, the first of which – You Don’t Mess Around With Jim (1972) – resulted in chart hits including the title song below, You Don’t Mess Around With Jim, in 1973:
+In 1972 Jim Croce signed a contract with ABC Records and got an advance to record three albums, the first of which – You Don’t Mess Around With Jim (1972) – resulted in chart hits including the title song, You Don’t Mess Around With Jim.
+Folk-rock music lovers of all ages (baby boomers, seniors, and younger generations) have loved the classic single Operator (That’s Not The Way It Feels).

 The second album, Life and Times was also recorded in 1972, but released in 1973 and included the hit One Less Set of Footsteps (below)